 - Bookings are essential.

 The above form is to be used for school visits to both the National War Memorial and The Great War Exhibition.
-Further details including a Risk Assesment Management form is available on The Great War Exhibition's website.
+Further details are available on The Great War Exhibition's website.

 Additional material for schools